assely/documentation/user.md

 ##### Verifing User capabilities

 You can verify what users can and cannot do with `can` method.
-Reference to the [Codex](https://codex.wordpress.org/Roles_and_Capabilities#Capabilities) for list of all available compabilities.
+Reference to the [Codex](https://codex.wordpress.org/Roles_and_Capabilities#Capabilities) for a list of all available capabilities.

 ```php
 $user = User::find(1);